Vyral/mattin-noblia/_posts/2019-05-29-spring-2019-portland-metro-area-market-update.md

 A lot has changed in the Portland Metro area real estate market within the last year.&nbsp;

 For one thing, supply has shot up.
-There was a 5.5% increase of available listings over the last year, and an incredible 20% increase in just the last month. **We haven’t seen inventory growth this significantly since 2010.**
+There was a 5.5% increase of available listings over the last year, and an incredible 20% increase in just the last month. **We haven’t seen inventory growth this significant since 2010.**

 However, as of this April, the number of closed sales dropped 4.5% year over year.
 The decreased number of sales we’ve observed recently is also reflected in the current average days on market.
 Right now, homes are spending an average of 53 days on the market before selling here in the Portland Metro area.